 7 Concluding Remarks

-Regardless of the kind of material removal process employed, an important part quality parameter defined by the ISO 25178, namely surface roughness, has continued to remain being the quickest way of compliance check to ensure the quality of machining in a shop floor.

 Grinding is one of the most widely popular precision machining operations.
-Hitherto, measurement of surface roughness post-grinding to achieve a desired quality rely on carrying out a large number of heuristic experimental trials, dependency on the skill of the operator and this results in wastage of time, energy and materials.
-In the age of digitalisation (with new sensor developments) and the machines becoming more smarter with the induction of Industry 4.0, it is now high time to revisit the extant grinding models to assess the possibility of deterministically be able to predict the ground roughness with the view to (i) waste elimination (ii) know the process parameters beforehand and avoid the productive time wasted in pre-setting the machining conditions and (iii) use the same principles to develop the feedback control loop to adjust the quality of machining by offsetting the wear in real-time.
+Measurement of surface roughness post-grinding to achieve a desired quality relies on carrying out a large number of heuristic experimental trials and can also depend on the skill of the operator and this results in wastage of time, energy and materials.
+In the age of digitalisation (with new sensor developments) and the machines becoming smarter with the induction of Industry 4.0, it is now high time to revisit the extant grinding models to assess the possibility of deterministically predicting ground roughness with a view to (i) eliminating waste (ii) knowing the process parameters beforehand and avoiding the productive time wasted in pre-setting the machining conditions and (iii) using the same principles to develop the feedback control loop to adjust the quality of machining by offsetting the wear in real-time.

-With this broad view in mind, this paper summaries the extant literature to shed new insights on the various models available to the researchers to predict the ground surface roughness.
-Based on this review, the various methods developed or proposed so far were categorized into three categories: (i) Models based on physics of deformation (numerical simulation and analytical models based on machining theory), (ii) Statistical and empirical models based on experimental design and analysis and (iii) artiﬁcial intelligence assisted models.
+With this broad view in mind, this paper summaries the extant literature to shed new insights on the various models available to the researchers to predict ground surface roughness.
+Based on this review, various methods developed or proposed so far were categorized into three categories: (i) Models based on physics of deformation (numerical simulation and analytical models based on machining theory), (ii) Statistical and empirical models based on experimental design and analysis and (iii) artiﬁcial intelligence assisted models.
 While current research has advanced in many areas in these three categories, there are several exciting research avenues that are still open and need further research efforts.
 These new research directions will inform the arena of complex part manufacturing.
-In this paper, we discuss the advantages and disadvantages of these models, propose a roadmap to help achieve high efficiency in precision grinding of materials.
+In this paper, we discuss the advantages and disadvantages of these models and propose a roadmap to help achieve high efficiency in precision grinding of materials.

 Overall, this paper synthesizes and reviews the methods and allied theories on the prediction of ground surface roughness and provides a state-of-the-art, in-depth and comprehensive reference for researchers who are exploring the issues surrounding surface quality in grinding.
 We hope that future researchers will benefit from the ideas proposed in this paper and play an increasingly significant role in the development of Intelligent Manufacturing in the age of digitalisation.